 - Login to myuhc.com/claims

-- Click on claims and accounts
+- Click on claims and accounts.

-- Select add/change automatic payment settings
+- Select manage automatic payment settings.

 How your Dependent Care FSA Works

-If you agree to set aside money in your Dependent Care FSA, you can use this money to be reimbursed for eligible dependent day care expenses.
-Covered dependents include children under 13, a disabled spouse, and/or a disabled dependent.
+If you decide to set aside money in your Dependent Care FSA, you can use this money to be reimbursed for eligible dependent day care expenses.
+Covered dependents include children under 13, a disabled spouse and/or a disabled dependent.
 Dependent Care FSA money is also taken out of each paycheck before taxes.
 However, you may not be reimbursed for a dependent care expense until your FSA account has accumulated the total amount you are requesting from your paycheck deductions.
 Your FSA card cannot be used for dependent care reimbursement.